populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

         - `n_smaller`: Count of age values falling below lowest histogram bin edge.
         - `n_larger`: Count of age values falling above highest histogram bin edge.
 - `joint`: Struct of combined (joint) exomes and genomes allele frequency information.
-  - `freq`: Array of allele frequency information (AC, AN, AF, homozygote count) across the combined (joint) gnomAD exomes and genomes and for each genetic ancestry group.
+  - `freq`: Array of allele frequency information (AC, AN, AF, homozygote count) across the combined (joint) OurDNA exomes and genomes and for each genetic ancestry group.
     - `AC`: Combined (exomes + genomes) alternate allele count in release.
     - `AF`: Combined (exomes + genomes) alternate allele frequency, (AC/AN), in release.
     - `AN`: Total number of alleles across exomes and genomes in release.
     - `homozygote_count`: Count of homozygous alternate individuals across exomes and genomes in release.
   - <a id="joint-grpmax"></a>`grpmax`: Allele frequency information (AC, AN, AF, homozygote count) for the non-bottlenecked genetic ancestry group with maximum allele frequency across both exomes and genomes.
 Excludes Amish (`ami`), Ashkenazi Jewish (`asj`), European Finnish (`fin`), and "Remaining individuals" (`remaining`) groups.
     - `AC`: Alternate allele count in the group with the maximum allele frequency.
-    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in gnomAD.
+    - `AF`: Maximum alternate allele frequency, (AC/AN), across groups in OurDNA.
     - `AN`: Total number of alleles in the group with the maximum allele frequency.
     - `homozygote_count`: Count of homozygous individuals in the group with the maximum allele frequency.
     - `gen_anc`: Genetic ancestry group with maximum allele frequency.
   - <a id="joint-faf"></a>`faf`: Array of combined exomes and genomes filtering allele frequency information (AC, AN, AF, homozygote count).
 Note that the values in array will correspond to the joint or combined value if the variant had a defined filtering allele frequency in both data types, otherwise this array will contain filtering allele frequencies only for the data type associated with the Hail Table (in this case, exomes).
     - `faf95`: Combined exomes and genomes filtering allele frequency (using Poisson 95% CI).
     - `faf99`: Combined exomes and genomes filtering allele frequency (using Poisson 99% CI).
-  - <a id="joint-histograms"></a>`histograms`: Variant information histograms of the combined (joint) gnomAD exomes and genomes.
+  - <a id="joint-histograms"></a>`histograms`: Variant information histograms of the combined (joint) OurDNA exomes and genomes.
     - `qual_hists`: Genotype quality metric histograms for high quality genotypes.
       - `gq_hist_all`: Histogram for GQ calculated on high quality genotypes.
         - `bin_edges`: Bin edges for the GQ histogram calculated on high quality genotypes are: 0|5|10|15|20|25|30|35|40|45|50|55|60|65|70|75|80|85|90|95|100.